 Timing data information is obtained from the Primary analysis scenario in SmartTime.
 Power data is obtained from the Active Mode in SmartPower.

-To open the IO Advisor, from Libero SoC's Design Flow window, right-click IO Advisor and choose Open Interactively (IO Advisor > Open Interactively) or double-click IO Advisor.
+To open the IO Advisor for the Classic Constraint Flow, from Libero SoC's Design Flow window, right-click IO Advisor and choose Open Interactively (IO Advisor > Open Interactively) or double-click IO Advisor.